InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/circle-communities.md

 ## Patlet

 Circle Communities are essential for fostering a culture of collaborative innovation and continuous learning.
-In these communities, individuals come together to share knowledge, discuss challenges and co-create solutions in a safe and inclusive environment.
-These circles can be formed around various topics, interests or goals, such as Agile / DevOps / DevSecOps practices, InnerSource methodologies, Systems Thinking exploration and or Mindset transformation.
+Organizations often have many individuals who need to learn about new domains but struggle due to a lack of understanding and inability to ask the right questions.
+These communities provide a platform for synchronous conversations, where knowledgeable and confident members can engage in active listening and help build the necessary connections and understanding.

 ## Problem

-Creating and sustaining effective Circle Communities can be challenging due to a lack of structure, unclear goals and varying levels of participation and engagement.
-Without a clear strategy, these communities can struggle to maintain momentum and deliver value for their members.
+Organizations face several challenges in creating and sustaining effective Circle Communities, particularly when individuals need to learn about unfamiliar domains:

+* **Lack of Structured Learning**: Employees often struggle to formalize reasonable questions about new domains, hindering their learning process.
+* **Knowledge Gaps**: There is often a significant gap between what individuals know and what they need to learn, making it difficult to engage meaningfully.
+* **Engagement Issues**: Without predictable and structured opportunities for synchronous conversations, engagement and participation can be low.
+* **Limited Expertise**: Organizations may lack sufficient confident and knowledgeable individuals who can facilitate discussions and bridge the knowledge gaps.

 ## Context